Oven Baked Meatballs + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-Our oven baked meatballs are so tender and juicy – the best you’ll ever have!
+Our oven baked meatballs are so tender and juicy – they are the best meatballs you’ll ever have!
 Skip the mess of pan frying make this baked meatball recipe!

 Oven Baked Meatballs

-For this baked meatball recipe, we make them small enough to serve as an appetizer, but flavorful enough to use in subs or for meatball soup!
+For this easy meatball recipe, we make them small enough to serve as an appetizer, but flavorful enough to use in subs or for meatball soup!

 Or, make a simple roasted tomato sauce or quick 5-minute marinara to serve with them with a plate of pasta.